-APS-C compact cameras are almost the perfect blend of performance and practicality - only a full-frame compact camera (opens in new tab) can produce better image quality.
+That's a pity, as APS-C compact cameras are almost the perfect blend of performance and practicality - only a full-frame compact camera (opens in new tab) can produce better image quality from a pocket-sized camera.
 However, there are a couple of potential drawbacks to consider before you buy.
 A bigger sensor traditionally requires a larger lens, so to minimize bulk, most APS-C compacts have a fixed focal length lens, although Canon has managed to equip its APS-C G1 X Mark III with a 3x zoom lens.

 Assuming you can live without much/any optical zoom, the only other consideration with an APS-C compact is battery life.
 APS-C sensors are relatively thirsty, which isn't a problem when they're powered by a beefy DSLR battery, but a compact camera only has space for a compact battery, resulting in a short battery life of around 200-250 shots.